sigio/ansible-plays/README.md

 ansible-plays
 =============

-Various ansible roles and playbooks
+Various ansible roles and playbooks as used within Sig-I/O

+Initially at least some glusterfs and libvirt roles